 The identification of each term or condition of the permit that is the basis of the certification;

-The identification of the method(s) or other means used by the owner or operator for determining the compliance status with each term and condition during the certification period.
+The identification of the method(s) or other means used by the permittee for determining the compliance status with each term and condition during the certification period.
 Such methods and other means must include, at a minimum, the methods and means required under OAR 340-218-0050(3).
 Note: Certification of compliance with the monitoring conditions in the permit is sufficient to meet this requirement, except when the permittee must certify compliance with new applicable requirements incorporated by reference into the permit.
 When certifying compliance with new applicable requirements that are not yet in the permit, the permittee must provide the information required by this condition.
-If necessary, the owner or operator also must identify any other material information that must be included in the certification to comply with section 113(c)(2) of the FCAA, which prohibits knowingly making a false certification or omitting material information;
+If necessary, the permittee also must identify any other material information that must be included in the certification to comply with section 113(c)(2) of the FCAA, which prohibits knowingly making a false certification or omitting material information;

 The status of compliance with terms and conditions of the permit for the period covered by the certification, including whether compliance during the period was continuous or intermittent.
-The certification must be based on the method or means designated in condition 45.b of this rule.
+The certification must be based on the method or means designated in Condition 45.b of this rule.
 The certification must identify each deviation and take it into account in the compliance certification.
 The certification must also identify as possible exceptions to compliance any periods during which compliance is required and in which an excursion or exceedance, as defined under OAR 340-200-0010, occurred; and

 Such other facts as DEQ may require to determine the compliance status of the source.